Prasad-Katkade/ramp-fe-challenge/README.md

 **Actual:** The **View more** button is visible even when transactions are filtered by employee. _You can even click **View more** button and get an unexpected result_

+**Solution**:Updated App and added new state isEmpSelected, updated the state when emp is selected inside InputSelect and hide the View More

 ##### Part 2

 **How to reproduce:**